Bharatanatyam: History

-A famous example of illustrative sculpture is in the southern gateway of the Chidambaram temple (≈12th century) dedicated to the Hindu god Shiva, where 108 poses, described as karanas in the Natya Shastra, are carved in stone.
+A famous example of illustrative sculpture is in the southern gateway of the Chidambaram temple (c.
+12th century) dedicated to the Hindu god Shiva, where 108 poses, described as karanas in the Natya Shastra, are carved in stone.

 Bharatanatyam shares the dance poses of many ancient Shiva sculptures in Hindu temples.
-The Cave 1 of the Badami cave temples of Karnataka, dated back to the 7th century portrays the Tandava dancing Shiva as Nataraja.
 The image, 5 ft tall, has 18 arms in a form that expresses the dance positions arranged in a geometric pattern.
 The arms of Shiva express mudras (symbolic hand gestures), that are used in Bharatanatyam.
-The early 12th century ancient Sanskrit text Manasollasa discusses about the dancing movements like Natya, Tandava, Lasya, Laghu, Visama and Vikata, This discussion is similar to the content found in Natya Shastra.
+The early 12th-century Sanskrit text Manasollasa discusses dance movements such as Natya, Tandava, Lasya, Laghu, Visama, and Vikata.
+This discussion is similar to the content found in Natya Shastra.

 Devadasis, anti-dance movement, colonial ban, and the decline

-Some colonial Indologists and modern authors have argued that Bharatanatyam is a descendant of an ancient :o Devadasi (lit. 'servant girls of Devas') culture, suggesting a historical origin back to between 300 BCE and 300 CE.
-Modern scholars have questioned this theory for lack of any direct textual or archeological evidence.
-Historic sculptures and texts do describe and project dancing girls, as well as temple quarters dedicated to women, but they do not state them to be courtesans and prostitutes as alleged by early colonial Indologists.
-According to Davesh Soneji, a critical examination of evidence suggests that courtesan dancing is a phenomenon of the modern era, beginning in the late 16th or the 17th century of the Nayaka period of Tamil Nadu.
-According to James Lochtefeld, classical dance remained exclusive to Hindu temples through the 19th century, only in the 20th century appearing on stage outside the temples.
+Some colonial Indologists and modern authors have argued that Bharatanatyam is a descendant of an ancient Devadasi (lit. 'servant girls of Devas') culture, suggesting a historical origin dating back to between 300 BCE and 300 CE.
+Modern scholars have questioned this theory due to a lack of any direct textual or archaeological evidence.
+Historical sculptures and texts do describe and project dancing girls, as well as temple quarters dedicated to women, but they do not describe them to as courtesans and prostitutes, as alleged by early colonial Indologists.
+According to Davesh Soneji, a critical examination of evidence suggests that courtesan dancing is a phenomenon of the modern era, beginning in the late 16th or the 17th century during the Nayaka period of Tamil Nadu.
+According to James Lochtefeld, classical dance remained exclusive to Hindu temples through the 19th century, appearing on stage outside temples only in the 20th century.
 Further, the Thanjavur Maratha kingdom patronized classical dance.

 Rukmini Devi Arundale, pictured in 1940, proposed Bharatanatyam after Hindu temple dancing was banned by the British colonial government in 1910.

 With the arrival of the East India Company in the 18th century, and British colonial rule in the 19th, classical Indian dance forms were ridiculed and discouraged, and these performance arts declined.
-Christian missionaries and British officials presented "nautch girls" of north India (Kathak) and "devadasis" of south India (Bharatanatyam) as evidence of "harlots, debased erotic culture, slavery to idols and priests" tradition, and Christian missionaries demanded that this must be stopped, launching the "anti-dance movement" in 1892.
-The anti-dance camp accused the dance form as a front for prostitution, while revivalists questioned the constructed colonial histories.
+Christian missionaries and British officials presented "nautch girls" of north India (Kathak) and "devadasis" of south India (Bharatanatyam) as evidence of a "harlots, debased erotic culture, slavery to idols and priests" tradition.
+The Christian missionaries demanded that this be stopped, launching the "anti-dance movement" in 1892.
+The anti-dance camp accused the dance form of being a front for prostitution, while revivalists questioned these constructed colonial histories.